alexLaiii/Fake_news_detector_production/README.md

 ---
 ## Notes & Thoughts

-After experimentation, I found that the most consistent results come from:
+After experimentation, I found that the model with highest accuracy comes from:

 - **Unfreezing the last two layers** of the base BERT model
 - Adding **two custom fully-connected layers** on top